-The introduction of glyphosate provided relief from herbicide resistance for 15 years.
-That was until glyphosate resistance was found in 1996 from rigid ryegrass in an orchard in Australia.
+The introduction of glyphosate provided relief from herbicide resistance for 15 years until glyphosate resistance was found in 1996 from rigid ryegrass in an orchard in Australia.
 Subsequently, several additional glyphosate-resistant weed populations have been identified even here in the Prairies.
 The increasing risk of glyphosate resistance means that we are in danger of losing the efficacy of one of the most potent herbicides ever produced.
-Tank mixing multiple modes of action is an important step in preventing herbicide resistance in weeds.
-The spring burn-off window is also good opportunity to use a tank mix rather than glyphosate alone.
+Tank mixing multiple modes of action is an important step in preventing herbicide resistance in weeds, and the spring burn-off window is a good opportunity to use a tank mix rather than glyphosate alone.

 Management strategies important in preventing herbicide resistance include:

-- Using herbicides only when necessary, and use them at the recommended rate.
+- use herbicides only when necessary, and use them at the recommended rate

-- Avoiding using the same herbicide or herbicides from the same group in the same field, in consecutive years.
+- avoid using the same herbicide or herbicides from the same group in the same field, in consecutive years

-- Using herbicide mixtures that include 2 or more herbicide groups that control the target weed.
+- use herbicide mixtures that include 2 or more herbicide groups that control the target weed

-- Practicing crop rotation because different crops allow for a wider range of herbicide options.
+- practice crop rotation because different crops allow for a wider range of herbicide options.